Back-to-Back American Solar Eclipses!

 The 2017 total solar eclipse was the first to touch the "Lower 48" since 1979 and the first to span the U.S. from coast to coast since 1918.
 Remarkably, another total solar eclipse is coming to North America on April 8, 2024, just seven years after the last one.
-This time the Moon's dark central shadow, about 115 miles wide, will cross Mexico, sweep northeast from Texas to Maine, and then darken the Canadian maritimes.
+This time the Moon's dark central shadow, about 115 miles wide, will cross Mexico, sweep northeast from Texas to Maine, and then darken eastern Canada.
 A partial solar eclipse will again be visible to nearly everyone in North America fortunate to have cloud-free skies.

 Even more remarkably, we'll have a different type of solar eclipse in North America just six months earlier.
 On October 14, 2023, the Moon will again pass directly between Earth and the Sun — but this time it will not quite completely cover the solar disk, instead turning it into a thin "ring of fire."
 This annular (Latin for ring-shaped) eclipse will be visible within a roughly 125-mile-wide path from Oregon to Texas and on into Mexico and northern South America.
 And again, North Americans outside the path will be treated to a partial solar eclipse if the weather cooperates.